Redis Server on Ubuntu: Integration with Mailborder #

 Configuration #

-Redis is configured via /etc/redis/redis.conf
+Redis is configured via /etc/redis/redis.conf.
+Key settings include:

 - Bind Address: Restrict access to local connections for security:

-# Disable TCP connections (loopback only) bind 127.0.0.1 ::1 port 0 # Enable Unix socket unixsocket /var/run/redis/redis.sock unixsocketperm 770
+# Disable TCP connections (loopback only) bind 127.0.0.1 ::1 port 0 # Enable Unix socket unixsocket /var/run/redis/redis.sock unixsocketperm 770 - Persistence Options: Configure snapshotting or AOF:

-- Memory Management: Limit memory usage to prevent system overconsumption:
+save 900 1 appendonly yes - Memory Management: Limit memory usage to prevent system overconsumption:

 maxmemory 512mb maxmemory-policy allkeys-lru